-The Authority's investments in money market funds are held in constant net asset value funds.
+The Authority's investments in money market funds are held in low volatility net asset value funds (31.3.18: constant net asset value funds).
 The (quoted) fair value of these funds is represented by the par value of principal sums invested plus interest (dividends) earned but not yet received.